simonmittag/ingress-j8a/ReadMe.md

-## Design doc
+## How it works
-This design doc shows the basic mechanics of monitoring kubernetes for configuration changes, then updating J8a's config and it's live traffic routes.
+The basic mechanics of monitoring kubernetes for configuration changes, then updating J8a's config and it's live traffic routes.

 ![](art/ingress-j8a.png)